UrbsLab/STREAMLINE/README.md

 4. A framework to quickly run an exploratory analysis and/or feature importance estimation/feature selection prior to using some other methodology for ML modeling
 5. An educational example of how to integrate some of the many amazing python-based data science tools currently available (in particular pandas, scipy, optuna, and scikit-learn).
 6. A framework from which to create a new, expanded, adapted, or modified ML analysis pipeline
+7. A framework to test new algorithms and identify less obvious bugs (i.e. those that don't prevent the algorithm from running to completion)

 ***
 ## What does STREAMLINE include?